 - Live event – 3 days

-- Exam – 3 hours and 15 minutes examination
+- Exam – 3 hours examination and 15 minutes reading time

 During the Digital stage, learners will work through online content exploring the complete APM PMQ syllabus through a series of modules.